Connecticut Sun star raising money for her native Bahamas

 Jones said she and the other organizers of the page are deciding which relief organizations will receive the funds.

-Jones moved from the Bahamas when she was 14.
-She recently wrote about her experiences there for The Players Tribune , including having the roof of her home peeled back by Hurricane Wilma in 2005 and finding fish swimming in her living room.
+She moved from the Bahamas at 14 to pursue basketball in the United States.
+Jones recently wrote about her experiences in the Bahamas for The Players Tribune , including having the roof of her home peeled back by Hurricane Wilma in 2005 and finding fish swimming in her living room.

+“The thing I’ll never forget is trying to dry off our family photo albums, wiping away the water from the Kodak prints,” she wrote.
+“And for a minute, it worked — and you could see all these memories again.
+And then the image would slowly fade to black.
+We lost years of our history as a family, and that’s why I work so hard to really remember things how they were, because that’s all we got now.”

-Jones and the Sun (22-9) have clinched a WNBA playoff spot.
+Jones is averaging more than 14 points and nearly 10 rebounds for the Sun (22-9), who clinched a WNBA playoff spot.
 They host the Dallas Wings on Wednesday night.

+Jones is not the only Bahamian athlete raising money.
+The Sacramento Kings’ Buddy Hield, who played youth basketball with Jones, also set up a separate GoFundme page .
+He planned to donate $100,000 toward relief efforts.